Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop

 Police release body camera footage

-Gannon said his release of the video was for the sake of transparency and that the BCA doesn't condone the release of video in ongoing investigations.
+Gannon said he released the video for the sake of transparency and that the BCA doesn't condone the release of video in ongoing investigations.

 "I felt the community needed to know what happened.
 They needed to see it.
 I needed to be transparent.
 And I want to be forthright," Gannon said.